 As an Amazon Associate I earn from qualifying purchases.

-This year’s treat is fit for any celebration.
+This sugar cookie cookie cake is truly fit for any celebration, really.
 There are a ridiculous amount of sprinkles to go around, and if you’re feeling a tad bit jazzy, a blank canvas awaits whatever sort of celebratory message you’d like to convey to the receiver/celebrator in icing.

 Or… More sprinkles.
 Because that’s never frowned upon!

 In fact, there’s even a little in the buttercream that I used to decorate this sugar cookie cake and let me tell you what– that vanilla almond buttercream is worthy of licking ALL of the beaters and spatulas involved in making it.

 The cookie cake itself is easy peasy and no fuss.
 You don’t even need a mixer and there’s no chilling of any dough.
 In fact, if you’re really looking to simplify things, you can leave the cookie cake naked and completely forego the buttercream.